edmcman/experiment-scripts/README.md

 spreadsheet.
 It should look like [this][example-spreadsheet].
 If you look at the spreadsheet while the script is running, you should be able to see each row being added to the spreadsheet.
 This is more useful for experiments that take hours or days to run.
+Alternatively, for experiments that produce outputs too large for a spreadsheet, you can save the results in a [RabbitMQ][RabbitMQ] queue by setting `use_google=False` and `output_rabbitmq=True` in `config.py`.
+You can then download the results into a csv file by running `autoexp_download_output.py`.

 `analyze.R` is an R script that analyzes the uploaded data.
 It reads the experiment data directly from google docs, counts the number of